Rules of Survival: Controversy

 Prior to the release of their mobile versions, PUBG Corporation initiated a legal action in the Northern District Court of California against NetEase Games in January 2018, claiming that their mobile games Rules of Survival and Knives Out infringe PlayerUnknown's Battlegrounds' copyrights.
 PUBG Corporation's lawsuit asserts that Rules of Survival is "a copyrightable audio-visual work, individually and/or in combination with other elements of Battlegrounds", and identified several elements that appear similar in both games.
 While many of these elements are common features of a battle royale game, PUBG Corporation claims that there are specific elements from Battlegrounds that copied, such as references to chicken for winning a game or using cookware as weapons.
 PUBG Corporation also accused NetEase for "cloning [Battlegrounds] at or below cost for the purpose of gaining market share before PUBG releases Battlegrounds for mobile devices."
 PUBG Corporation seeks both monetary damages and requiring NetEase from further distribution of the games.
 NetEase, in responding to PUBG Corporation's request to Apple to remove the games, denied that their games violated Battlegrounds' copyrights.

-The mobile app of Rules of Survival was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.
+The mobile app of Rules of Survival was banned in India by the government (along with other Chinese apps) on 2 September 2020, the move came amid the 2020 China-India skirmish.

 Closure

-On April 27, 2022 NetEase Games announced that it would cease operations of the game starting from June 27, 2022.
-The shut down would be preceded by the removal of the game from Steam by April 27, 2022.
-By June 27, 2022 all game operations would be terminated, and the game's servers would be shut down.
+On April 27, 2022, NetEase Games announced that it would cease operations of the game on June 27, 2022.
+The shutdown was preceded by the removal of the game from Steam on April 27, 2022.
+On June 27, 2022, all game operations were terminated, and the game's servers were shut down.